ronnaf/jiralist/README.md

 # jiralist

-react/typescript template based on the [arno](https://github.com/smashingboxes/arno) react native template.
+> react/typescript template based on the [arno](https://github.com/smashingboxes/arno) react native template.

+**rough idea:**
+create a checklist app that connects to Jira to list out your current issues (todo, and in progress). when you cross-out an item, it will group into the date you crossed it out on.

 ## file structure